 - 1. Understand properties and uses of building stones and clay bricks. - 2.
-Have knowledge of cement, fly ash mortar. - 3.
-Prepare concrete mix as per IS code recommendation. - 4.
-Will be able to understand Timber processing, uses, properties of pozzolanas and glass - 5.
-Have the knowledge of various steel sections and other non-ferrous building materials.
+Have knowledge of cement, lime and mortar. - 3.
+Will be able to understand Timber processing, uses, properties of pozzolanas and glass - 4.
+Have the knowledge of various steel sections and other non-ferrous building materials. - 5.
+Understand the basic components of building and construction principles involved.